mcinglis/c-style/readme.md

-#### Pointer parameters only for public modifications, or for nullity
+#### Pointer arguments only for public modifications, or for nullity

 Due to [pass-by-value semantics](http://c-faq.com/ptrs/passbyref.html), structs will be "copied" when passed into functions that don't modify them.
 If you think this is a problem, consider: